S-e-m-a-c/Icarus-Mods/README.md

 		Composite Paste is crafted 2 at a time
 		Electric Radar is cheaper to craft
 		Material Processor is cheaper to craft
-		Stick recipe is cheaper to craft
 		BoltAction Rifle is cheaper to craft
 		Hunting Rifle is cheaper to craft
 		Glass Bottle wine is cheaper to craft
-		Jerrycan is cheaper to craft
-		Potbelly Stove is cheaper to craft
 		Metal Oxite Dissolver is cheaper to craft
 		Titanium Ingot is cheaper to craft
 		Platinum Ingot is cheaper to craft